| Contact | Business | Psychology | Neptune | Science | Politics | Astrology | Index | Karma | Health | MUSIC |

 (they don't list Becks, everyone else does and everyone lists Miller)

-Beers are processed in many of the same ways as wine, often using isinglass to filter the end product.
+Beers are processed in many of the same ways as wine, often using isinglass

 Heineken (no one else lists Heineken)